-Core Assurance: The core assurance pieces for the 2020/21 audit plan includes the review of Key Financial Controls which have been planned to consider the Accounts Payable function which is being developed by the Combined Authority during quarter three and four of the 2020/21 financial year.
-In addition, as part of our work to support and inform the Head of Internal Audit Opinion we will review the effectiveness of the organisations Risk Management arrangements.
+Core Assurance: The core assurance pieces for the 2021/22 audit plan includes the review of Key Financial Controls which would focus on Financial Regulations and Delegated Financial Authority and the application and design of controls in this respect.
+In addition, as part of our work to support and inform the Head of Internal Audit Opinion we will review the effectiveness of the organisations Risk Management arrangements (given the 2020/21 partial assurance opinion), a review of subsidiary company governance, the use of Data a fraud risk assessment, as well as the follow up of previous internal audit identified actions to assess implementation.